Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Skeleton Design

-The protocol demonstrates graceful degradation across corruption types, validating our theoretical robustness guarantees (Figure~\ref{fig:cross_domain_transfer}).
+To systematically evaluate robustness to skeleton misspecification, we conducted stress tests with three corruption types: noise injection, vocabulary shift, and adversarial optimization.
+Results demonstrate graceful degradation across corruption types, validating our theoretical robustness guarantees (see Appendix~\ref{app:skeleton_robustness}).
 To complement these stress tests, we provide systematic heuristics for automatic skeleton construction based on dataset characteristics.
 For datasets with high lexical diversity (type-token ratio $> 0.7$), temperature-smoothed priors with $T=1.5$ prove most effective.
 Specialized domains with low diversity ($< 0.3$) benefit from domain-specific n-gram models that capture specialized vocabulary.
 For unknown domains, VSD with $\lambda = 0.5$ starting from temperature-smoothed baselines provides robust adaptation.
 When computational resources are limited, simple unigram models provide 85-90\% of VSD performance.
 Further details with a toy example are shown in Appendix~\ref{app:motivation}.

+To handle commercial APIs that return only top-$k$ token probabilities, we use power-law compensation: fit $P(\text{rank} = r) \propto r^{-\alpha}$ to observed top-$k$ tokens, validate with $R^2 > 0.8$, and extrapolate tail probabilities.
+This recovers $\sim$35\% more information than uniform baselines (coverage drop: 15 points vs 23 points).
+See Appendix~\ref{app:topk} for details.Cross-method robustness analysis under skeleton perturbations shows our method degrades gracefully with 2-8\% risk increase for medium corruption while maintaining advantages over baselines (see Appendix~\ref{app:skeleton_robustness}).
+Entropy methods, which use the model's own distribution, show comparable degradation under input perturbations with 5-8\% risk increase, confirming that distributional sensitivity is not unique to skeleton-based approaches.